deweesd/motif-mark/README.md

 ## Answer:
 To answer this question, I developed a Python script to plot protein binding motifs on an SVG image using pycairo given exon and flanking intron positions.
 In the corresponding folders in this repository, you can find the two FASTA files I used to iterate through while also factoring in the 'motifs' list of interest (some need to be referenced from the IUPAC site given the base_ambiguity.
-Two example SVG output images are also uploaded to reference the output one should get when running the script.
+Two example SVG output (Leslie_plot and Plot_2) are two images associated with both FASTA files.
+These along with an example SVG file are also uploaded to reference the output one should get when running the script.